hsg-methods-reading-group/hsg-methods-reading-group.github.io/README.md

 __Important:__ files `_index.md` are needed internall by Zola, please do not edit them.

-## Compiling/updating Website
+## Local Work on the Website

+__Note:__ this repository is set up so that anytime a _push_ is detected, a Github Action will automatically re-compile the website and push it to the `gh-pages` branch. <br>
+*Please **do not** push directly to branch `gh-pages` by hand!*

-To buld the site, open a terminal at the root of the repo and run
+To locally build & update the site: clone the repo, open a terminal at the root of the repo and run

 > zola serve